dsgrid/dsgrid/.github/pull_request_template.md

 - [ ] Tests exercising the new feature or bug fix
 - [ ] All tests pass
-- [ ] At least one code review
+- [ ] At least one code review approval
-- [ ] Review comments addressed
-- [ ] All TODOs transferred to JIRA or GitHub
+- [ ] Consider transferring TODOs to JIRA or GitHub